ritikZ18/scrum-board-simulator/README.md

 ### Mac/Linux/Git Bash/WSL:
 `./gradlew clean`

+# Sprint 2
+# Simulation flow to generate burndown chart
+- Click on Create Simulation in Demo Panel, add simulation name,number of sprints, and sprint length and click on create simulation button.
+- Click on Sprints button in Demo Panel.
+Click on New Sprint, add parameters and submit.
+- Click on Populate Sprint Backlog  in Demo Panel.
+Select the stories from dropdown, click on Select.
+Select Sprint and move to Sprint backlog.
+- Click on View Sprint Backlog in Demo Panel.
+Click on Select sprint.

+# Sprint 1
 # About the Use Case (SRS_UC_04)

 - User Should be able to move user stories from product backlog to sprint backlog.